wmarcoyu/csg-authentication-doc/README.md

 'auth.adminpassword' => 'setnewpasswordhere',
 ```

 Generate a random secret salt.
-For example, run the following command in terminal
+For example, run the following command in another
+"traditional" unix terminal that is not connected to the SFTP server.
 ```
 openssl rand -base64 32
 ```